purelogiq/PrototypeTapGame/README.md

 PrototypeTapGame
 ================

-You will have to create a libgdx project first then copy the sources files in /android, /core, and /desktop.
+You will have to create a libgdx project first (using the gradle setup tool) then copy the sources files in /android, /core, and /desktop.
+Download the prototype executable if you just want to play.
+Controls:
+	Mouse
+OR  Arrow Keys
+OR  D F J K

+and don't forget to INCREASE THE VOLUME!

+purelogiq